CtrlK

 Distinctiveness Conflict Risk

-Clearly scoped to Python testing with pytest specifically, which creates a distinct niche.
+Clearly scoped to Python testing with pytest specifically, which is a distinct niche.
 The mention of pytest, fixtures, parameterization, and mocking makes it unlikely to conflict with general coding or other language testing skills.

 3 / 3